 At last we’ve reached cutover day!
 This is the point where we convert the server from test to production and go live.
 We decommission the old system, which can be retained for a short time as an additional backup.

 We remain available to assist with any troubleshooting or unforeseen issues.
 For those who sign up for monthly maintenance and support, we can stay involved, or you can choose to move forward independently.
-The goal is a total handover so your team can be equipped to manage your own systems on the cloud.
+The goal is a total handover so your team can be equipped to manage their own systems on the cloud.

-We can do a total cloud migration or we can create a hybrid setup, whereby your data is backed up both locally and to the cloud, ensuring redundancy at various levels of your data storage arrangement.
+Depending on the needs of your team, we can do a total cloud migration or we can create a hybrid setup, whereby your data is backed up both locally and to the cloud, ensuring redundancy at various levels of your data storage arrangement.
 You might be surprised by how affordable the process can be, especially when there are so many long-term benefits.

-Answer: any of the following.
+Answer: any of the following

 If you have any additional cloud migration FAQs, please feel free to reach out, and we’ll add them to our list.